JamesTheBard/mos6502/README.md

 The emulator _requires_ Python 3.10 or later.
 The assembly written in this repository requires `dasm` because it's the easiest one I could find to install on my laptop when I started this project.

+## Requirements

+- The `uv` Python package manager
+- Python 3.10 or later
+- `dasm` if you want to compile the assembly code contained in the repository

 # Current Progress

 ## Addressing